Jumbo (Bee Gees song): Release

 Following a string of transatlantic Top 20 singles, "Jumbo" was the first single to miss that mark in both Britain and America (though "To Love Somebody" had missed the UK Top 40).
 "Jumbo" managed to reach number 25 in the UK but stalled at number 57 in America, breaking a streak of five consecutive Top 20 singles there.
 Until the release of the box set Tales from the Brothers Gibb, "Jumbo" was available only on vinyl.
 In other versions "The Singer Sang His Song" was the A-side and the B-side was this single.

 This song, along with "The Singer Sang His Song", was only released on a single in 1968, so it was mixed only to mono at that time.
 It wasn't until 1990 that a stereo version was prepared by Bill Inglot for the release of the Tales from the Brothers Gibb box set.
 Bee Gees manager Robert Stigwood said "As far as record sales go, "Jumbo" was aimed at the American market."

 The band's guitarist Vince Melouney explained "Jumbo" and "The Singer Sang His Song":

 It was always Stigwood's call.
 The only exception was "Jumbo" where we pushed for that.
 Robert wanted the other side as the A-side.
 When that started to go wrong, he quickly tried to make "Singer Sang" as the A-side.

 The single was released in March 1968 elsewhere.
 In Germany, it was released in April 1968.
 Its relative failure was quickly forgotten when the next single "I've Gotta Get a Message to You" became an international hit.

-Cash Box said that "changing tempos and powerful instrumental thrust" gave the song "extra punch."
+Cash Box said that "changing tempos and powerful instrumental thrust" gave the song "extra punch".
+Record World called it a "children's song with appeal for all ages."